-10 Most Important Meta Tags You Need to Know for SEO
+10 Most Important Meta Tags and HTML Elements You Need To Know For SEO

 This can be used to attract a user’s attention.
 For example:

-It’s the exact approach used by Facebook/LinkedIn to show you you have notifications and can be used to pretty good effect.
+It’s the exact approach used by Facebook and LinkedIn to show you that you have notifications, and it can be used to pretty good effect.

 2. Meta Description Tags

-Meta description also resides in the <head> of a webpage and is commonly (though definitely not always) displayed in a SERP snippet along with a title and page URL.
+Meta description also resides in the <head> of a webpage and is commonly (though not always) displayed in a SERP snippet along with a title and page URL.

 For example, this is the meta description for this article:

-<meta name=”description” content=”Some tags are vital for SEO.
-Others have little or no impact on rankings.
-Here’s every type of meta tag you need to know about.” />

-The purpose of a meta description is to reflect the essence of a page, but with more details and context.
+<meta name="description" content="HTML tags are crucial for SEO more than ever before.
+In this post, I’m sharing the top 10 HTML meta tags you need to know."/>

-And yes, meta description itself is not a ranking factor.
+Although meta description is not a direct ranking factor, it requires your optimization effort to attract users’ (and Google’s) attention.

-But for anybody trying to increase click-throughs and polish their brand SERPs, it’s a unique opportunity.

-- The description occupies the largest part of a SERP snippet and invites searchers to click on your site by promising a clear and comprehensive solution to their query.
+- The meta description is what people see in the search snippet together with the title, so it is one of the aspects that makes them decide if your page is worth clicking.

-- The description impacts the number of clicks you get, and may also improve CTR and decrease bounce rates if the pages’ content indeed fulfills the promises.
+- The description impacts the number of clicks you get and may also improve CTR and decrease bounce rates if the pages’ content fulfills the promises.
 That’s why the description must be as realistic as it is inviting and distinctly reflect the content.

 - If your description contains the keywords a searcher used in their search query, they will appear on the SERP in bold.
-This goes a very long way in helping you stand out and inform the searcher exactly what they’ll find on your page.
+This goes a long way in helping you stand out and inform the searcher exactly what they’ll find on your page.

+- If Google considers your description to not match the content of your page, it can generate its own one in a suitable way.
+So make sure your meta description contains the main keyword and is topically relevant.

-There is no way to put every keyword you want to rank for in the meta description, and there is no real need for that – instead, write a couple of cohesive sentences describing talking about the gist of your page, with some keywords included.
+There is no way to put every keyword you want to rank for in the meta description, and there is no real need for that – instead, write a couple of cohesive sentences describing the gist of your page, with some keywords included.

 A good way to figure out what to write in your meta description, what works best for your particular topic right now, is to do some competition research.